ZouheirN/PopUpSort/README.md

 pus.sort_rand(50, 1, 100, 'i') # Generate an array of size 50 with elements ranging from 1 to 100 and sort it using insertion sort, speed is 0.01 by default
 ```

-I'm open to solutions.
-If you can fix it, then go ahead!